nobledynamic/nobledynamic.github.io/content/posts/fabric-madness-4/index.md

 When first starting out on your ML journey, an easy trap to fall into is to try lots of different things to improve performance, but not recording these configurations along the way.
 This then makes it difficult to know which configuration (or combination of configurations) had the best performance.

-When developing out models, there are lots of "knobs" and "levers" that can be adjusted, and often the best way to improve is to try different configurations and see which one works best.
-These things include the [improving features being used](/posts/fabric-madness-2/), trying differnt model architectures, adjusting the model's hyperparameters, and others.
+When developing models, there are lots of "knobs" and "levers" that can be adjusted, and often the best way to improve is to try different configurations and see which one works best.
+These things include the [improving features being used](/posts/fabric-madness-2/), trying different model architectures, adjusting the model's hyperparameters, and others.
 Experimentation needs to be systematic, and the results need to be logged.
 That's why having a good setup to carry out these experiments is fundamental in the development of any practical ML System, in the same way that source control is fundamental for code.

 This is where *experiments* come in to play.
 Experiments are a way to keep track of these different configurations, and the results that come from them.

-What's great about Experiments in Fabric is that they are actually a wrapper for [MLFlow](https://mlflow.org/), a hugely popular, open-source platform for managing the end-to-end machine learning lifecycle.
+What's great about experiments in Fabric is that they are actually a wrapper for [MLFlow](https://mlflow.org/), a hugely popular, open-source platform for managing the end-to-end machine learning lifecycle.
 This means that we can use all of the great features that MLFlow has to offer, but with the added benefit of not having to worry about setting up the infrastructure that a collaborative MLFlow environment would require.
 This allows us to focus on the fun stuff 😎!

 In this post, we'll be going over how to use experiments in Fabric, and how to log and analyse the results of these experiments.
-Specifically, we'lll cover:
+Specifically, we'll cover:
 - How does MLFlow work?
-- Creating and Setting Experiments
+- Creating and Setting experiments
-- Running Experiments and Logging Results
+- Running experiments and Logging Results
 - Analysing Results

 ## How does MLFlow work?